emma-aig/stackoverflow-lite/README.md

 # stackoverflow-lite

-Stackoverflow-lite is a web platform that allows user ask any questionsand possible get answers.
+Stackoverflow-lite is a web platform that allows user ask any questions and possible get answers.